sergera/mc2-solidity/docs/NewEscrow.md

 ### Public Functions
 This contract's public functions include deposit and withdraw by users, and view functions to query user's balance of assets.

-#### `deposit(IERC20 asset, uint256 amount)`

-Transfers a pre-approved amount of an asset from the caller to this contract, and internally increases amount of the asset balance of the caller.

-_Parameters:_
-- `asset`: Address of ERC20 token to be deposited.
-- `amount`: Amount to be deposited.

-_Description:_
-Should be called by a user in order to transfer pre-approved asset amounts to this contract.
-This function also emits the `Deposit` event, which can be listened to off-chain.

----

 #### `withdraw(IERC20 asset, uint256 amount)`